 What is the cause of central centrifugal cicatricial alopecia?

-Clinical features of central centrifugal cicatricial alopecia
+What are the clinical features of central centrifugal cicatricial alopecia?

 Hair loss typically begins at the vertex or mid-scalp and extends outward in a centrifugal manner.
 There is loss of the follicular openings on examination of the scalp.
 Thus, the scalp may appear shiny.
 While some persons do not have symptoms, tenderness, itch and burning are common.
 Hair breakage may also be an early sign of CCCA.
 Hair loss is slowly progressive.
 A photographic scale has been developed to rate the severity of the central hair loss.